msuhanov/regf/Windows registry file format specification.md

 Mask|Name|Description
 ---|---|---
-0x0001|VALUE_COMP_NAME|Value name is an ASCII string, possibly an extended ASCII string (otherwise it is a UTF-16LE string) 0x0002| |Is a tombstone value (the flag is used starting from Insider Preview builds of Windows 10 "Redstone 1"), a tombstone value also has the *Data type* field set to REG_NONE, the *Data size* field set to 0, and the *Data offset* field set to 0xFFFFFFFF
+0x0001|VALUE_COMP_NAME|Value name is an ASCII string, possibly an extended ASCII string (otherwise it is a UTF-16LE string) 0x0002|IsTombstone|Is a tombstone value (the flag is used starting from Insider Preview builds of Windows 10 "Redstone 1"), a tombstone value also has the *Data type* field set to REG_NONE, the *Data size* field set to 0, and the *Data offset* field set to 0xFFFFFFFF

 #### Key security
 The *Key security* item has the following structure: